wzhudev/reverse-linear-sync-engine/README.md

 - **`propertyChanged`, `markPropertyChanged`, `changeSnapshot`**: Methods that track property changes and generate an `UpdateTransaction`.
 - **etc.**: Additional important properties and methods will be discussed in subsequent chapters.

 > [!NOTE]
-> **Changes to `_mobx`**
->
-> During the writing of this post, the Linear team updated how properties are stored.
-The `_mobx` object was removed, and each model now includes a `__data` property to store property values.
-This change impacts the implementation of certain decorators and the hydration process.
-However, the core concept remains unchanged, so I have not revised the related sections of this post.
+> While writing this post, the Linear team updated how properties are stored.
+The `_mobx` object was removed, and each model now uses a `__data` property to store property values.
+This change affects the implementation of certain decorators and the hydration process.
+However, it does not impact our understanding of LSE, so I have not revised the related sections of this post.

 Models' metadata includes:

-1. **`loadStrategy`**: Defines how models are loaded into memory.
+1. **`loadStrategy`**: Defines how models are loaded into the client.
 There are five strategies:
-    - **`instant`**: Models loaded during application bootstrapping.
-This is the default strategy.
+   - **`instant`**: Models that are loaded during application bootstrapping (default strategy).
-    - **`lazy`**: Models loaded into memory only when hydrated.
-All instances of the model are loaded simultaneously.
-Example: `ExternalUser`.
+   - **`lazy`**: Models that do not load during bootstrapping but are fetched all at once when needed (e.g., `ExternalUser`).
-    - **`partial`**: Models loaded on demand, commonly used.
-Example: `DocumentContent`.
+   - **`partial`**: Models that are loaded on demand, meaning only a subset of instances is fetched from the server (e.g., `DocumentContent`).
-    - **`explicitlyRequested`**: Models loaded only when explicitly requested.
-Example: `DocumentContentHistory`.
+   - **`explicitlyRequested`**: Models that are only loaded when explicitly requested (e.g., `DocumentContentHistory`).
-    - **`local`**: Models persisted exclusively in the local database.
-No models were identified using this strategy.
+   - **`local`**: Models that are stored exclusively in the local database.
+No models have been identified using this strategy.
-2. **`partialLoadMode`**: Determines how a model is hydrated, with three possible values: `full`, `regular`, and `lowPriority`.
+2. **`partialLoadMode`**: Specifies how a model is hydrated, with three possible values: `full`, `regular`, and `lowPriority`.
-3. **`usedForPartialIndexes`**: Pertains to partial indexing functionality.
+3. **`usedForPartialIndexes`**: Relates to the functionality of partial indexing.

-In the next chapter, we will explore how this metadata influences the loading behavior of models.

 ![](./imgs/count-of-models.png)

 _When I started writing this post, there were 76 models in Linear.
 As I am about to finish, there are 80 models._

 > [!NOTE]
-> **What is `local` used for in a sync engine like Linear Sync Engine?**
+> What is `local` used for?
 >
+> You might wonder what the `local` load strategy is used for, given that no models currently use it.
-> During his presentation at Local First Conf, Tuomas explained how new features can be developed without modifying server-side code.
-This is accomplished by setting the load strategy to `local` for any new model, ensuring that it persists or boots only in the local IndexedDB.
-Once the model is finalized, syncing is enabled by changing its load strategy from `local` to one of the other strategies.
+> In his presentation at Local First Conf, Tuomas explained how new features can be developed without modifying server-side code.
+My guess is that this is achieved by initially setting a new model’s load strategy to `local`, ensuring it persists only in the local IndexedDB.
+Once the model is finalized, syncing can be enabled by changing its load strategy to one of the other available strategies.

 LSE uses **TypeScript decorators** to register metadata in `ModelRegistry`.
 The decorator responsible for registering models' metadata is `ClientModel` (also known as `We`).